davidebrunetto94/Capacitated-Vehicle-Routing-Problem/README.md

 # Capacitated-Vehicle-Routing-Problem
-Capacitated Vehicle Routing Problem solver in python using CPLEX APIs
+A Jupyter notebook in python which uses CPLEX's APIs to solve a Capacitated Vehicle Routing Problem